-Report by: Ranald Robertson
+Report by: Designation: Background Papers: Date:

-Designation: Partnership Director

-Background Papers: Appendix A and Appendix B
+Ranald Robertson Partnership Director Appendix A and Appendix B 4th April 2017

-Date: 2 nd April 2013

 Appendix A - Mainstreaming of Equality Duty

 MAINSTREAMING THE EQUALITY DUTY

 INTRODUCTION

 Transport is an area where inequalities in access and provision for different sectors of society can have significant effects.
 Transport is the glue that binds so many different activities for us all and if equal access to transport is not available then it can lead to a range of other manifestations of inequality.
 Some relevant issues are recorded below with particular relevance to the transport sector.